 - Start co-marketing with sponsors: Use social media, ads, email, and other strategies to get the word out.

 - Partner with influencers: Harness the power of influencers in your niche to drive awareness and engagement.
+This helps generate buzz.

 - Engage with attendees via mobile app: Use an app to send surveys, notify them of the next panel speaker/time, answer questions, etc.